 The high cell viability and yield demonstrate the successful cell chromatography procedure for stem cell separation.
 The isolated cells were then checked for its viability by trypan blue staining and it was found that more than 80% cells were viable.
 The proliferation of stem cells was measured by MTT assay and there was increase in cell number checked over a period of 15 days.
-In final experiments the grown cells were then subject to oct3/4 gene analysis to prove the proliferation capacity of stem cells and to provide as marker for hematopoietic stem cells with self renewal capacity.
+The cell proliferation was checked and grown colonies was labeled with FITC-CD34+.

-Conclusions: The supermacroporous cryogels with specific ligand for cell chromatography demonstrate the separation of stem cells umbilical cord blood.
+Conclusions: The supermacroporous cryogels with specific ligand for cell chromatography demonstrate the separation of stem cells from umbilical cord blood.
 This may provide useful approach in preparative cell separation for its application in stem cell based cell therapy, cell-based immune therapy and for other biomedical application.
-These results further confirmed that developed cryogel matrices are suitable for cell separation application.
+These results further confirmed that the developed cryogel matrices are suitable for cell separation application.
 These cryogel chromatography matrices can be used for whole blood processing.